Slack channels

 Rule evaluation

-When multiple rules are configured:
+When multiple rules are configured:- All rules are evaluated

 - If multiple rules match the conditions, the notification will be sent to the target channels of all matching rules